olepoeschl/NQueensFAF-GUI/README.md

 Gui-Program for calculating the number of solutions of the N-Queens Problem.

+### Download
-See the "Release" section for the latest stable .jar. <br>
+See the "Release" section for the latest stable build. <br>
-Download the latest nightly .jar:
+Download the latest nightly build (may be unstable):
 &nbsp;&nbsp;&nbsp;&nbsp;<a href="https://www.student.hs-mittweida.de/~opoeschl/executables/NQueensFaf.jar"> NQueensFaf.jar (Java 15) </a>
 <br>&nbsp;&nbsp;&nbsp;&nbsp;<a href="https://www.student.hs-mittweida.de/~opoeschl/executables/NQueensFaf_Java8.jar"> NQueensFaf_Java8.jar (Java 8) </a>
 <br>(if you don't already have Java, download it <a href="https://www.java.com/en/download/manual.jsp">here</a>)